 Did somebody say pie?
-I have a major sweet tooth, but have no patience, especially when it comes to laboring over pie crusts that always break.
-This recipe for skillet apple pie will satisfy any dessert-lover (including me!), plus, it’s very easy to make and basically uses only one big skillet so there’s little clean up.
+I have a major sweet tooth, but have no patience, especially when it comes to laboring over pie crusts that always seem to break.
+My remedy?
+This recipe for skillet apple pie that’ll satisfy any dessert-lover.
+Plus, it’s very easy to make and basically uses only one big skillet so there’s little clean up.
 Enjoy!

 Tina, Web Producer

 I love to eat stuffing!
 After making the stuffing, I skip putting the stuffing into the turkey and eat it myself!
 I’ve used this recipe (adding and subtracting some ingredients) and it’s super delicious!

 Abby, Marketing Assistant

 We do Turkey three ways at Thanksgiving: baked, smoked and deep fried.
 My favorite of the three is the smoked turkey, that’s cooked by my Uncle all day in the green egg.
 I don’t have the original recipe, but you can find one similar here.

 Buckeyes!
 My mom makes these for every holiday for as long as I can remember.
 Last year, my uncle attempted to throw a buckeye across the room to my dad, but it hit our freshly painted white wall instead, leaving a permanent stain to always be remembered!

 Erin F., Bay Area Editor